Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 You leave conversations feeling off, even if you can’t point to exactly why

-Often, this can come from relationships where your reality was questioned, dismissed, or subtly turned against you, even if it didn’t seem obvious at the time.
+These patterns often develop in relationships where your reality was questioned, dismissed, minimized, or subtly turned against you.

 What to expect